PrestaShop/prestashop.github.io/_howtos/misc/2015-03-21-how-to-write-on-this-blog.markdown

 ### Install required software

-In order to get the blog working you will need few (command line) software.
-I'll let you find out how to do so on their webside, according to your OS.
+In order to get the blog working you will need a few (command line) tools.
+I'll let you find out how to do so on their website, according to your OS.

 * [Ruby](https://www.ruby-lang.org/en/documentation/installation/) (I use Ruby 2.0.0)
 * [NPM](https://www.npmjs.com/)